hashicorp-education/learn-consul-api-gateway/self-managed/README.md

-# Consul API Gateway on EKS + HCP
+# Consul API Gateway on EKS

 ## Overview

 Terraform will perform the following actions:
-- Create VPC and HVN networks
+- Create VPC
-- Peer VPC and HVN networks
-- Create HCP Consul cluster
 - Create EKS cluster
-- Deploy Consul + API GW to EKS

 You will perform these steps:
+- Deploy a Consul cluster
 - Deploy Hashicups to EKS
 - Deploy remaining API GW settings to EKS
 - Verify AWS Load Balancer is created once API GW is deployed